 AMAZING NATURE HIKES, including the famous HOLE IN THE WALL

 Hole in the Wall is one of those hidden gems visitors treasure on their travels.
 A view into some of Port Alberni’s history, the “hole” was blasted out of volcanic shale to make way for the towns early water supply.
 A favourite among locals, it is also the perfect stop for those driving through to Tofino and Ucluelet on the West Coast of Vancouver Island.
 This short, easy day hike is suitable for kids and dog friendly, and getting to the Hole in Wall viewpoint takes about 15 minutes walking from the parking lot on well-marked trail.

 You will find the trail access just outside of Port Alberni, from a pullout across Highway 4 from Coombs Country Candy.
-Park at either Coombs Country Candy store or on the side of the highway (going towards Parksville).
+Park near Coombs Country Candy store on the side of the highway (going towards Parksville).
 Get more details on this trail and others.

 WALK THE BC ALE TRAIL

 Love beer?
 You are in the right place!
 Craft beer is brewing in British Columbia, and Vancouver Island is home to 17 Craft Brew pubs.
 You will find three of them in Port Alberni.
 Check out Twin City Brewing, where deliciously inventive beers are paired with creative pizzas baked fresh on-site.
 Dog Mountain Brewing, which boasts a rooftop patio that might just become your favourite place to drink a beer on Vancouver Island.
-Meet the newest addition Alberni Brewing Company opening March 2021.
-Read more about the Ale Trail on Vancouver Island.
+Meet the newest addition Alberni Brewing Company open in 2021.
+Read more about Craft Beer in Port Alberni the Ale Trail on Vancouver Island.